tom-howard/ros2/docs/course/part2.md

 </center>

 Each of these base fields are comprised of further subfields.
-It's the `twist` field that's of most interest to us at this stage, which comprises two further subfields:
+It's the `twist` field that's of most interest to us, and this comprises two further subfields:

 <center>